archlinux/archinstall/docs/installing/guided.rst

 .. note::

-   Other pre-programmed scripts can be invoked by executing :code:`archinstall <script>` *(without .py)*.
+   Other pre-programmed scripts can be invoked by executing :code:`archinstall --script <script>` *(without .py)*.
 To see a complete list of scripts, run :code:`archinstall --script list` or check the source code `scripts`_ directory.

 .. note::